 Training also includes service and repair of emission control devices, alternators, electronic ignition, and electronic fuel injection.
 The U.S. Department of Labor predicts that employment of automotive service technicians will continue to increase.

-Admission to the Automotive Service Technician Associate in Applied Science (AAS) Degree program requires completion of the Automotive Service Technician Diploma program, or concurrent enrollment in the second year of the diploma program.
+Admission to the Automotive Service Technician Associate of Applied Science (AAS) Degree program requires completion of the Automotive Service Technician Diploma program, or concurrent enrollment in the second year of the diploma program.

 Program Delivery Methods